Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05_run_dynamis.md

 <p>The strat is still in testing, and it is <b>likely</b> to change.</p>
 </div>

-The following is an adaptation of the GMT Sigma strat, adapted to better fit some of the conventions done in other phases.
+The following is an adaptation of the GMT Sigma strat, tweaked to better fit some of the conventions done in other phases.

+Run: Dynamis (Sigma Version) can be subdivided into three sub-phases.

+### Part One

 <table>
   <tr>